 Advanced Lipidology uses advanced testing for lipoprotein particle number and size which reveals levels of good and bad cholesterol particles.
 Testing for particles number and size is a much better predictor of risk than traditional lipid profiles alone.

 - Lipid disorders are the broad term for abnormalities of cholesterol and triglycerides.

-- Abnormalities in lipid disorders can be but is also related to dietary intake mainly carbohydrate intake.
+- Abnormalities in lipids can be genetic, but can also be related to dietary intake, mainly carbohydrate intake.